This post may contain affiliate links. Read my disclosure page here.

 Do you know how to make perfect boiled eggs every single time?
 For only 6-7 minutes?
 I will share with you my simple tips on how to get perfect hard boiled eggs every single time.

 Many people recommend different ways of cooking the perfect hard boil egg.
 Some suggest removing the saucepan with the eggs from the heat once the water starts boiling and to let them sit for about 15 minutes.
-I even found one recipe where the author was recommending to bake the eggs in the oven for 30 minutes.
+I even found one recipe where the author recommended to bake the eggs in the oven for 30 minutes.
 That’s a lot of time for me.
 You can cook a whole meal for that amount of time.

 You can also cook eggs in the Instant Pot and cook them for only 5 minutes.